total-typescript/total-typescript-book/book-content/book.md

 // hovering over each variable name

 let albumTitle: string;
 let isReleased: boolean;
 let trackCount: number;
 ```

 Even though they aren’t annotated, TypeScript is still picking up the type that they’re each supposed to be.
-This is TypeScript inferring the type of the variable from usage - type inference.
+This is TypeScript inferring the type of the variable from usage.

 It behaves as if we’d annotated it, warning us if we try to assign it a different type from what it was assigned originally: